ihebu/spscq/README.md

 # Single Producer Single Consumer Queue (SPSCQ)

-A high-performance, lock-free, bounded Single-Producer Single-Consumer (SPSC) queue implementation in C++.
+Header-only library for a high-performance, lock-free, bounded Single-Producer Single-Consumer (SPSC) queue implementation in C++.
 Designed for scenarios where exactly one thread produces data and exactly one thread consumes it.

 ## Features